Segmentation Heatmaps

 • Date Range: Displays the specific dates covered by your selection (for example, Jan 01 2025 – Today).

-• Catalog Title: Choose the course or topic you want to analyze (for example, Preventing Workplace Harassment or Workplace Violence).
+• Question Set: Choose the course or topic you want to analyze (for example, Preventing Workplace Harassment or Workplace Violence).
+You can also select All Deployed Titles to see questions across all courses in a single view.

 These filters determine which learner responses are included in your dataset.